yolabs007/IR-Sensor-projects---Arduino/README.md

-# IR-Sensor-quick-Test-Arduino
+# IR-Sensor-Based projects - Arduino
+This repository will provide various IR sensors based projects and their codes
-This code will help you to quickly check and calibrate your sensors using inbuilt arduino pin
+1. This code will help you to quickly check and calibrate your sensors using inbuilt arduino pin